4thweb/openaura/README.md

 ---

-## 🐞 Bugs
+## 🪲 Bugs

 - **Preview**: The preview initially displays "Hello, World!"
-You can close it and reopen it from the file manager to view it again.
+You can close it and reopen it from the file manager to view it again (fixed).

+Currently, the only known issue is the timeout limitation, which is dependent on the service provider.
+I recommend setting it to at least 60 seconds; otherwise, the system may not function properly.
+Additionally, occasional message breaks may occur due to Gemini 2.0 Flash being experimental and subject to high load.

+If you encounter any other issues, please report them.

 ---